Nomination process

 The Selection Committee will comprise six internal University of Ottawa members and two members from other universities.
 The membership of the committee will be made up of distinguished scholars and will be as broadly based as possible.

-The Selection Committee will narrow down the initial applications.
+The Selection Committee will meet to review and rank the applications according to their compliance with selection criteria.
 It may request reports on each nominee from such additional outside referees as it believes are warranted.
 The final selection will be made by consensus after all documentation has been considered.

-Nominations may be held active for up to three years.
+Nominations not accepted by the Committee may be held active for up to three years.
 Nominators are responsible for providing an updated dossier in each year that the application is under consideration.

 No candidate may be nominated a second time until at least two years have elapsed since the last consideration by the committee.

-The number of full-time permanent Distinguished University Professors will be no more than 25.
+The number of full-time Distinguished University Professors will be no more than 25.

 Recognition